6 Summer Herbs to Help You Keep Your Balance This Season

 Pitta dosha is made up of fire and water elements, and it is closely related to our digestion, metabolism, body temperature, thoughts, and emotions.
 Excessive exposure to the summer’s heat can aggravate pitta, leading to physical and emotional disturbances such as excessive internal heat, red or irritated skin, burning sensations, irritability, frustration, and intolerance.

-Cooling Herbs to Balance Pitta in Summer
+Cooling Spices and Herbs to Balance Pitta in Summer

 If you are feeling any of these uncomfortable signs of excess pitta, these six cooling herbs are excellent allies to incorporate into your diet and lifestyle.
 They will help you enjoy everything that summer has to offer while you stay calm, cool, and collected.